Jasson/ChicagoBoss-masterless/README.md

 Chicago Boss: Start small, dream big
 ====================================

-The Fork goal is what make it masterless in the cluster.
+The Fork goal is what make it masterless in the clusters.

 Chicago Boss is a server framework inspired by Rails and written in Erlang.
 It offers all the conveniences of modern web development, including Comet.
 What sets